 It will be exciting to hear what my book friends thought of both novels and I truly hope they love TKAM as much as I do.
 I also think this means an extra special summer book club.

 Here are some bookish ideas I am planning on: Classic Southern Recipes for dinner (put these links on your Evite so your book friends can get ideas for dishes) as well as yummy recipe examples straight from the book on Leafs and Leaves... virtual book club and tea party.
 Southern flower arrangements for the table and little touches of TKAM throughout.

 To Kill a Mockingbird Book Covers

 I love the dust jacket of a book (I try not to judge a book by it's cover but I will admit I do).
 Book covers can be a work of art.
-Here are some smart looking covers of TKAM on The Book Depository
+Here are some sweet looking covers of TKAM on The Book Depository